mdcdi1315/base_mods_lib_template/README.md

 > [!WARNING]
 You should select the correct branch when creating your repository.
 Each branch represents a supported Minecraft version.

-Delete the contents of this file and replace them with you own description once done.
+Delete the contents of this file and replace them with your own description once done.

 ### Mod creation instructions: